github/opensource.guide/CONTRIBUTING.md

 ## How do I help?

-- File an issue with a proposal for the new guide
+- File an issue with a proposal for the new Guide.
-  - Attach the label of `guide-suggestion`
+  - Attach the label of `guide-suggestion`.
-- Make sure to cc a domain expert if you aren't one
+- Make sure to cc a domain expert if you aren't one.
-- Once the guide looks finished, get a :+1: from domain expert and some word smiths over at @github/guides or @github/docs
+- Once the guide looks finished, get a :+1: from domain expert and some word smiths over at @github/guides or @github/docs.

-Just because you wrote the proposal, doesn't mean you have to write the guide.
+Just because you wrote the proposal doesn't mean you have to write the guide.
 It's up to you!

 If there's a guide currently being written you want to help out with, don't be a stranger!
 Comment on the issue to provide feedback or see if the contributor would love your help